syseleven/grav-docs-metakube/pages/03.Tutorials/08.ssh-access-to-worker-node/default.en.md

 kubermatic-fhgbvx12xg-t8nwc   Ready     <none>    1d        v1.10.3   123.123.123.3     Ubuntu 16.04.4 LTS   4.4.0-116-generic   docker://17.3.2
 ```

-You can use the external IP to SSH into the node providing the SSH key you added in [Add SSH Key](./add-ssh-key.md):
+You can use the external IP to SSH into the node providing the SSH key you added as described in [add an SSH key](/tutorials/add-an-ssh-key.md):

 ```bash
 ssh -i ~/.ssh/id_rsa ubuntu@123.123.123.1